pymc-devs/pymc-examples/myst_nbs/variational_inference/convolutional_vae_keras_advi.myst.md

 from collections import OrderedDict

+import aesara.tensor as at
 import arviz as az
 import keras
 import matplotlib
-import matplotlib.gridspec as gridspec import matplotlib.pyplot as plt import numpy as np import pymc3 as pm import theano.tensor as tt
+import matplotlib.gridspec as gridspec import matplotlib.pyplot as plt import numpy as np import pymc as pm

-from keras import backend as K from keras.layers import (
+from aesara import clone, config, function, pp, shared from keras import backend as K from keras.layers import (
     Activation,